ZSusskind/BTHOWeN/README.md

 pip install -r requirements.txt
 ```

 If you'd like to synthesize generated RTL using our Make flow, you'll need a VCS installation and of course a valid license.
 Point the `VCS_HOME` environment variable to your top-level VCS installation directory (the executable path should be `$(VCS_HOME)/bin/vcs`).
+We derived our power and area estimates using Vivado; reports for the provided pre-trained models are available (see below).

 ## Creating BTHOWeN Models
 All relevant code lives in the `software_model/` directory.
 Natively supported datasets are MNIST, Ecoli, Iris, Letter, Satimage, Shuttle, Vehicle, Vowel, and Wine.